All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Ascaris - a large worm spindle-shaped, pale pink.
-The female is 25-40 cm long, the posterior end of the body is straight, pointed, the male is 15-20 cm long, the caudal end hooks on the abdominal side.
-The body of the helminth is covered with a thick cross-striated cuticle.
-Female lays in the lumen of the intestine more than 200 thousand fertilized and unfertilized eggs per day.
-Eggs are excreted with feces into the environment.
-Life expectancy of the roundworm is about 1 year.
+Ascaris is a large, spindle-shaped, pale pink worm.
+The female is 25-40 cm long, the rear end of the body is straight and pointed, the male is 15-20 cm long, the tail end is hooked onto the ventral side.
+The body of the helminth is covered with a thick, transversely striated cuticle.
+The female lays more than 200 thousand fertilized and unfertilized eggs per day in the intestinal lumen.
+The eggs are excreted with feces into the environment.
+The lifespan of an ascaris is about 1 year.

 Pathogenesis of ascariasis

-The invasive larva of the roundworm is released from the membranes when exposed to the enzymes of the upper gastrointestinal tract.
-In the small intestine, the larva penetrates through the epithelial cover into the blood vessels with the help of enzymes peptidase and hyaluronidase.
-The introduction of larvae is facilitated by their activation by metabolites of endogenous factors of inflammation.
-According to the portal vein system, larvae migrate through the liver to the right side of the heart, enter the lungs through a small circle of circulation.
-From the capillaries they actively penetrate into the alveoli, then gradually along the bronchial tree they rise to the larynx, fall into the pharynx, swallow with saliva and again enter the small intestine.
+The invasive roundworm larva is released from the membranes under the influence of enzymes of the upper gastrointestinal tract.
+In the small intestine, the larva penetrates the epithelial lining into the blood vessels with the help of peptidase and hyaluronidase enzymes.
+The introduction of larvae is facilitated by the activation of endogenous inflammatory factors by their metabolites.
+Through the portal vein system, the larvae migrate through the liver to the right side of the heart, and through the pulmonary circulation enter the lungs.
+From the capillaries, they actively penetrate the alveoli, then gradually rise along the bronchial tree to the larynx, enter the pharynx, are swallowed with saliva and again enter the small intestine.
 The migration process takes 2-3 weeks.
-In the small intestine, mainly in the iliac, larvae mature to adult individuals, which takes about 2 months.
+In the small intestine, mainly in the ileum, the larvae mature into adults, which takes about 2 months.

-Metabolites of larvae and released in the process of their molting products have high immunogenicity.
-In the course of migration and in the small intestine, there are hyperemia, edema, proliferation of lymphoid, macrophagal elements, eosinophilic local and general reaction.
-Depending on the intensity of the invasion, the early stage of the disease may be subclinical or manifest as a pronounced general allergic reaction, and in cases of massive invasions in children - severe organ damage.
-In addition to the inflammatory reaction with hypersecretion of intestinal enzymes - enterokinase, alkaline phosphatase, digestion disorders in ascariasis is promoted by product disruption and mutual regulation of peptide hormones (gastrin, secretin).
-In children, the absorption of fats and proteins is impaired, lactase deficiency, deficiency of vitamins A and C develop.
-Ascarids are able to release immunosuppressive substances, which is manifested by a decrease in the effect of vaccination.
+Metabolites of larvae and products released during their molting have high immunogenicity.
+During migration and in the small intestine hyperemia, edema, proliferation of lymphoid, macrophage elements, eosinophilic local and general reaction occur.
+Depending on the intensity of invasion, the early stage of the disease can be subclinical or manifest itself as a pronounced general allergic reaction, and in case of massive invasions in children - severe organ damage.
+In addition to the inflammatory reaction with hypersecretion of intestinal enzymes - enterokinase, alkaline phosphatase, digestive disorders in ascariasis are facilitated by a violation of the production and mutual regulation of peptide hormones (gastrin, secretin).
+In children, absorption of fats, proteins is impaired, lactase deficiency, vitamin A and C deficiency develop.
+Ascaris are capable of secreting immunosuppressive substances, which is manifested by a decrease in the effect of vaccination.